zacktually/oxide/README.md

 ```

 ### Indexing
-We've made a rather controversial choice to start collection indexes at 1 instead of 0.
+We've made the rather controversial choice to start collection indexes at 1 instead of 0.
 ```
 val x = (1 2 3 4 5 6 7)